jbsmith731/superior/README.md

 ![superior.scss](https://user-images.githubusercontent.com/6562559/37244521-dc6cdf42-244f-11e8-9978-aec2de1062e9.png)

-Superior is a small collection of scss mixins that allow for less code bloat and more flexibility!
+Superior is a complete grid system powered by scss mixins that allowing less code bloat and more flexibility!
 Highly influenced and inspired by [Susy](http://oddbird.net/susy/) and [Bootstrap](http://getbootstrap.com/).

 *Superior does not include browser prefixes.
 Superior was created under the assumption most developers use autoprefixers for the most control of browser support.*